Dunnottar, Manitoba

 The Village of Dunnottar is a village in the Canadian province of Manitoba.
 As part of the Interlake and Metro regions, the municipality is located on the shores of Lake Winnipeg, just off Highway 9, south of Winnipeg Beach.

-It encompasses the towns of Ponemah, Whytewold, and Matlock.
+It encompasses the communities of Ponemah, Whytewold, and Matlock.
 These centres grew around Canadian Pacific Railway stations.
-It borders the Rural Municipality of St. Andrews, in addition to Lake Winnipeg.
-It is known for its beaches, with which comes many summer residents and visitors.
+It borders the Rural Municipality of St. Andrews, which surrounds it in three directions.
+It is on the southwest shore of Lake Winnipeg.
+It is known for its beaches which are frequented by many summer residents and visitors.

 History

 The Village takes its name from Dunnottar Castle in Scotland.

+In 1903, a Canadian Pacific Railway station was built.
+It has since been turned into the Dunnottar Station Museum, which hosts railway artifacts and community items.

 In June 1947, it was announced that the area of current-day Village of Dunnottar would have a meeting to create the municipal government.
 The meeting was held at 177 McDermot Avenue in the city of Winnipeg.
 Municipal elections were held later that year in November, officially becoming a village as of 1 January 1948.

 Thereafter, Albert J. Smale became Dunnottar's first Mayor.
 The municipal clerk's office would be located in the Canada Permanent building (298 Garry Street) in Winnipeg.